 The manufacturing industry is getting stronger and foreign investment in cosmetics, pharmaceutical products, building and metal-mechanic industries represent some of the less explored opportunities.
 However, these emerging industries get stronger as the Government has been focusing on industrial development.
 Last but not least, one of the most attractive and easy sectors to look into is the services sector.
 BPO services are one of the strongest viable businesses for investment in Colombia, and success is well within reach.

 The companies and prospective partners you can find in Colombia will ensure your business success.
 The Ministry of Commerce and ProColombia are the main entities in charge of supporting foreign investors.
 With their assistance businesses can grow and enjoy stable commercial growth in the country.

 In addition, Colombia’s strong agriculture, mining, cannabis and textile industries are becoming increasingly open.
 Government backing and business incentives are guaranteed, and you can expect the best from the government and local companies.

 Need more information?

 Colombia offers a wide range of opportunities for diverse individuals and businesses, and has strong developing and emerging industries.
 The Colombian market provides exciting investment prospects, and foreigners are able to bring new business to the local market with a great facilitative environment for success.

 At Biz Latin Hub, we have a team of professional lawyers who are specialized with investment and trade law ready to help with any queries you may have.
-For more on why to invest in Colombia and tips on incorporating a business here, reach out to our team at [email protected].
+For more on why to invest in Colombia and tips on incorporating a business here, reach out to our team here at Biz Latin Hub.